 Overall, we feel capitalized on for the fact that store level staff left out serious details pertaining to the credit card and that customer representatives where either robot like, rude, or answering the same questions with different answers.

 Hopefully someone reads all of this and hoping for some kind of customer resolution.
 This also seems to be the only way I can fully explain what is going on.
 There is no email anywhere online to contact a person from corporate, or anyone for that matter.
 The only email I find directs me to a generic section of the site.
 In my hunt of trying to find someone to communicate with, I saw way too many complaints about the company and customer service issues and am hoping it does not continue to rub off.
 I also did not call because it it way to much to talk about, and I keep reading that I would be stuck with an automated message.

 I guess at this point I want to know what is going to be done for us, mainly her because she is an upset bride who is trying to figure out what to do at this point.

 How is this going to be taken care of at the store level?
 At the customer service level?

 This reviewer shared experience about poor customer service and wants this business to read this review and look into the issue (if any).
-This person is overall dissatisfied with Davids Bridal.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+The author is overall dissatisfied with Davids Bridal.
+Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Davids Bridal.